jlhjiang/XC-ID/README.md

 ### Output

 XC-ID outputs a results table with columns:
-1. cell_id: the cell barcodes
+1. **cell_id:** the cell barcodes
-2. score: the haplotype ratio score
+2. **score:** the haplotype ratio score
-3. p_value: p-values from a binomial test on bootstrapped scores
+3. **p_value:** p-values from a binomial test on bootstrapped scores
-4. p_adj: Benjamini-Hochberg adjusted p-values
+4. **p_adj:** Benjamini-Hochberg adjusted p-values
-5. X_status: the final X chromosome calls from the algorithm
+5. **X_status: the final X chromosome calls from the algorithm**

 Note that X₀ or X₁ are direction agnostic.
-For genotyping, refer to the full manual for getting the exact REF/ALT SNP assignment for each X haplotype.
+For genotyping, refer to the full manual for determining the exact REF/ALT SNP assignment for each X haplotype.

 ---

 ## Full manual

-Reference to the manual here [link] for more detailed explanation, including how to get the exact REF/ALT genotypes, and get putative escape genes/proportions.
+Reference to the manual [link] for more detailed explanation, including how to extract the exact REF/ALT genotypes, and get putative escape genes/proportions.